-The Marian University Student Health Center, provides vital clinical opportunities to all Marian University students to achieve their level of optimal wellness.
-The Catholic Franciscan heritage coupled with current medical information and resources guide the implementation of clinical services.
-The Student Health Center addresses a wide range of needs and provides treatment for acute illness, wellness visits, immunizations, physical exams, minor injuries, breathing treatments, allergy injections, and can test for COVID 19, strep, mono and the flu.
-The health care providers of the Student Health Center are able to write prescriptions as well as provide some over the counter treatments.
+The Marian University Student Health Center provides vital clinical services to all enrolled Marian University students to achieve their level of optimal wellness.
+The Catholic Franciscan heritage, coupled with current medical information and resources, guides the implementation of clinical services.
+The Student Health Center addresses a wide range of patient needs.
+Our services include, but are not limited to, treating acute illness, wellness visits, immunizations, physical exams, minor injuries, breathing treatments, allergy injections, and testing for COVID 19, strep, mono and the flu.
+Our health care providers write prescriptions as well as provide some over-the-counter treatments.